-Action for Mental Health Programmes has been involved in the World Psychiatric Association’s (WPA’s) Global programme against stigma and discrimination related to schizophrenia.
-The programme has also been the origin of the creation of a special scientific section of the WPA on stigma.
-That section, working hand in hand with AIMHP, has organized several international conferences dealing with stigma of mental illness and stimulated activities related to the fight against stigmatization because of mental illness, in Leipzig (2003), Queenstown (2005), Istanbul (2007), London (2009), Ottawa (2011), Tokyo (2013), San Francisco (2015), Copenhagen (2017), and Singapore (2019).
+Action for Mental Health has been involved in the World Psychiatric Association’s (WPA’s) Global programme against stigma and discrimination related to schizophrenia.
+The programme has led to the creation of a special scientific section of the WPA on stigma and to a series of publications.
+That section, working hand in hand with AIMHP, organized several international conferences dealing with stigma of mental illness and stimulated activities related to the fight against stigmatization because of mental illness, in Leipzig (2003), Queenstown (2005), Istanbul (2007), London (2009), Ottawa (2011), Tokyo (2013), San Francisco (2015), Copenhagen (2017), and Singapore (2019).The programme has also served as the basis for the informal collaboration with numerous antistigma programs leading to the creation of the Global Alliance of anti-stigma programs.

 The AIMHP has also participated in the process of development of a worldwide alliance of programs against stigma which included programs in a number of countries.